Anima State: Pakistan in film

 The British Pakistani experience

 The film unquestionably makes for difficult watching.
 The viewer is ambushed with what could only be described as ‘a greatest hits’ of Pakistan’s most unsavoury aspects, vividly and arrestingly depicted in a series of dreamlike sequences.
-Khan describes the film as being ‘100% authentic to my personal demons and anxieties about the country of my birth’, a relationship with Pakistan that, I feel, is not uncommon within the British Pakistani diaspora.
-The film perceptively captures the internal struggle which is sometimes felt between wanting to be optimistic about Pakistan, but then by being confronted with the reality; and of course, seeing that reality through the prism of having grown up in the relative comfort of the West.
+Khan describes the film as being ‘100% authentic to my personal demons and anxieties about the country of my birth’, a relationship with Pakistan that is not uncommon within the British Pakistani diaspora.
+The film perceptively captures the internal struggle between wanting to be optimistic about Pakistan, but then by being confronted with the reality; and of course, seeing that reality through the prism of having grown up in the relative comfort of the West.

 Portraying Pakistan to the West

 This echoes comments made recently by Pakistani author Osama Siddique on depictions of Pakistan to Western audiences.
 Often such portrayals are rooted in a perverse over- fetishisation of contemporary Pakistani society and its perceived problems.
 As Siddique notes, such depictions are unfortunately ‘readily lapped up by foreign audiences as they reinforce existing bigotry,’ ultimately serving only to feed existing myths, prejudices and stereotypes.
-Khan’s unique interpretation of a peculiar migrant experience would have, I feel, lent some nuance to Locarno’s Pakistani cinema showcase.
+Khan’s unique interpretation of a peculiar migrant experience would have lent some nuance to Locarno’s Pakistani cinema showcase.
 What’s more, it would have portrayed Pakistan as it appears to members of its largest community abroad.
-This would have been a valuable and no doubt a fascinatingly revealing perspective to explore.
+This would have been a valuable and fascinatingly revealing perspective to explore.

 The universality of apathy